Art Deco in the United States: Diners and roadside architecture

 Because of its high cost of construction, Art Deco was usually used only in large office buildings, government buildings and theaters, but it was sometimes used in smaller structures, such as diners and gas stations, particularly along highways.
 A notable example is the U-Drop Inn in Shamrock, Texas, located along U.S. Highway 66.
-It was built in 1936, and is now owned by the City of Shamrock, and is an historical landmark.
+It was built in 1936, and is now owned by the City of Shamrock, and is a historical landmark.

 In the late 1930s and early 1940s, a number of diners modeled after the cars of streamlined trains were produced, and appeared in different cities in the United States.
 In a few cases, real railroad cars were transformed into diners.
 A few survive, including the Modern Diner in Pawtucket, Rhode Island which is a registered landmark.

+Furniture

+The art deco style also lended itself well to furniture.
+Consistent with many other household objects and buildings, furniture during this period became simplified, yet pleasing to the eye.
+This included metal bars as chair support, rounded feet, and decorated edges, all coming together to create a complex simplicity.

+There were many furniture designers during this period including Kem Webber, Wirt Rowland, and some who continue to use the style later on, including Frank Pollaro.

+Kem Webber is known for designing the furniture in the Warner Brother's Wester Theater, now known as the Wiltern Theater.
+Because the art deco style is known for its simplicity and lack of ornament, it is also a significantly less costly design.

+Wirt Rowland, another furniture artist of this period, is known better for his creation of the Guardian Building in Detroit.
+He designed every bit of furniture within the rooms as well.

+Frank Pollaro, known best for his creation of the Muppet Marquetry Desk, specialized in recreating French art deco furniture.
+His preferred material to work with is veneer.
+He designed the "Art Case" piano for Steinway & Sons company.
+He also created a number of other furniture pieces in this style, including a humidor (cigar storage).